ethereum-optimism/superchain-registry/CONTRIBUTING.md

       L2 senders.
    4. Trusted oracles.
 For example, `OptimismPortalProxy` specifies the L2 oracle they trust with the L2 state root information.
-      1. After the FPAC upgrade, the `OptimismPortalProxy` specifies the `DisputeGameFactory` they trust rather than the legacy `L2OutputOracle` contract.
+      1. After the Fault Proofs upgrade, the `OptimismPortalProxy` specifies the `DisputeGameFactory` they trust rather than the legacy `L2OutputOracle` contract.
    5. Trusted system config.
 For example, `OptimismPortalProxy` specifies the system config they trust to get resource config